joshmurr/dip-ai-comp-futures/week_07_text_prompts/README.md

 # Your Turn!

+Work through the first notebook in this repo.
+It isn't very exciting, it's just playing with CLIP in it's bare form.
+But might help you understand what CLIP actually does.

+Then...

 ![hypnogram.xyz](../images/hypongram.png)

-[Go to **hypnogram.xyz** and have a play with CLIP](https://hypnogram.xyz/).
+[...go to **hypnogram.xyz** and have a play with CLIP](https://hypnogram.xyz/).
 This will help you get a feel for it (without rinsing your Colab free-GPU-time).
 See what you can come up with.
 Try and re-create some images you have seen.
 Does the same prompt create the same image every time?

-Then work through the notebooks in this repo.
-The first one isn't very interesting, it's just playing with CLIP in it's bare form.
-But might help you understand what CLIP actually does.
-The next two are much more fun...
+The next two notebooks are much more fun...
 The notebooks have been made by some very active people in the CLIP/Twitter/Colab ML scene ([@eps696](https://twitter.com/eps69r), [@deKxi](https://twitter.com/deKxi), [@RiversHaveWings](https://twitter.com/RiversHaveWings), [@jonathanfly](https://twitter.com/jonathanfly), [@eduwatch2](https://twitter.com/eduwatch2), [@advadnoun](https://twitter.com/advadnoun), and others) who are kind enough to share they're amazing notebooks for free.